 Once the daily limit is reached Bandwidth customers should receive an error code 780 / 4780 back for messages that exceed the daily brand cap.

 Note: If a Bandwidth customer has a brand, with campaigns across several providers, all campaigns under the brand still share the daily bucket maximum, even if not all the campaigns are with the same provider.

 Special Business Review - Messaging Volumes

-Our current understanding is that the requirements for a T-Mobile special business review focus on each Brand a Bandwidth customer may have and external vetting is required to be completed prior to applying for an SBR.
-If you expect your Brand to send more than 200,000 messages per day, please follow the instructions below to be considered for a Special Business Review:
+Our current understanding is that the requirements for a T-Mobile Special Business Review focus on each brand a Bandwidth customer may have and external vetting is required to be completed prior to applying for an SBR.
+If you expect your brand to send more messages than your daily throughput allows, please follow the instructions below to be considered for a Special Business Review:

 - Save the file using the following format: Special_Business_Review_Messaging_Volumes_Your Company_Brand.docx.

 - Email it to Bandwidth at firstname.lastname@example.org.

 Some of the terms you’ll find on the form are defined below.
 For more 10DLC terminology, check out the terms and definitions section in our 10DLC Overview and FAQ.